gowhar06/LungDisease_ML-/README.md

 Image preprocessing involves resizing, normalization, and augmentation to enhance data quality.
 Model performance is evaluated using metrics such as accuracy, precision, and recall.
 This approach provides an efficient and reliable solution to assist healthcare professionals in early disease detection and informed clinical decision-making.

+## Table of Contents
+  * Project Overview
+  * Features
+  * Technologies Used
+  * Dataset
+  * Model Training and Evaluation

+## 🚀 Project Overview
+Lung diseases are a significant public health concern, often requiring timely and accurate diagnosis to prevent severe health complications.
+This project leverages machine learning to create an automated system for:
+  * 🔍 Detection: Identifying lung abnormalities from medical images.
+  * 📊 Classification: Differentiating between diseases such as pneumonia, tuberculosis, and lung cancer.
+The primary goal is to assist healthcare professionals by reducing diagnostic time and improving accuracy, especially in under-resourced areas.

+### ✨ Features

+- **Automated Detection**:
+  Quickly detects abnormalities in lung imaging data.

+- **Disease Classification**:
+  Classifies lung diseases like pneumonia, tuberculosis, and lung cancer.

+- **User-Friendly Deployment**:
+  Can be deployed as a web application or API for real-time predictions.

+- **Scalable and Robust**:
+  Capable of processing large datasets efficiently.

+- **Explainability**:
+  Provides interpretable results to aid healthcare professionals.

+### 🛠️ Technologies Used

+- **Programming Language**: 🐍 Python
+- **Machine Learning Frameworks**:
+  - TensorFlow & Keras
+  - PyTorch
+  - Scikit-learn

+- **Image Processing Tools**: 🖼️ OpenCV
+- **Data Analysis**: 📊 Pandas, NumPy
+- **Visualization**: 📉 Matplotlib, Seaborn

+### 📂 Dataset

+This project uses publicly available datasets such as:
+- **NIH ChestX-ray14 Dataset**
+- **RSNA Pneumonia Detection Challenge**
+- Other lung disease datasets

+🛠️ **Preprocessing Steps**:
+- Normalize image data for consistency.
+- Apply data augmentation (rotation, scaling, flipping) to enhance model generalization.

+### 🤖 Model Training and Evaluation

+- **Model**:
+  A **Convolutional Neural Network (CNN)** is employed to extract features and classify diseases.

+- **Metrics Used**:
+  - ✅ Accuracy
+  - 🏆 Precision
+  - 🔄 Recall
+  - 💡 F1-Score
+  - 📈 ROC-AUC

+- **Steps**:
+  1. Train the model on augmented and preprocessed datasets.
+  2. Evaluate its performance using a separate test dataset.
+  3. Fine-tune the model to improve results based on evaluation metrics.

+By combining cutting-edge ML techniques with real-world datasets, this project offers a powerful tool for improving diagnostic workflows. 🌟